Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 - Bulldogs games this season feature an average total of 60.7 points, a number 8.2 points higher than Saturday's over/under.

-- The 52.5-point total for this game is 4.6 points below the 57.1 points per game average total in Monarchs games this season.
+- The 52.5-point over/under for this game is 4.6 points below the 57.1 points per game average total in Monarchs games this season.

 Louisiana Tech Stats and Trends

-- This season, the Bulldogs are winless against the spread when entering a game as a favorite of 4.5 points or more (in three chances).
+- The Bulldogs have yet to cover the spread this season when favored by 4.5 points or more in three chances.

-- Louisiana Tech has gone over the point total in 71.4% of its opportunities this year (five times in seven games with a set point total).
+- Louisiana Tech has hit the over in 71.4% of its opportunities this year (five times over seven games with a set point total).

-- In games that Louisiana Tech picks up over 357.3 yards, the team is 3-2 against the spread and 1-4 overall.
+- When Louisiana Tech piles up more than 357.3 yards, the team is 3-2 against the spread and 1-4 overall.

 - The Bulldogs have turned the ball over 13 times this season, seven more turnovers than the Monarchs have forced (6).